arcus/education_modules/data_visualization_in_seaborn/data_visualization_seaborn.md

 ## Additional Resources

-The creator of `seaborn`, [Michael Waskom](https://mwaskom.github.io/) maintains an excellent website with examples, explanations, tutorials, and more: [https://seaborn.pydata.org/](https://seaborn.pydata.org/)
+The creator of `seaborn` [Michael Waskom](https://mwaskom.github.io/) maintains an [excellent website](https://seaborn.pydata.org/) with examples, explanations, tutorials, and more.

 There are also many questions and answers about `seaborn` available on [stackoverflow](https://stackoverflow.com/questions/tagged/seaborn/) and [discourse](https://discourse.matplotlib.org/c/3rdparty/seaborn/21), so if you run into trouble that can be a good place to look for answers.